-As at December 31, 2013, Granite employed 58 people, the majority of whom are based at its headquarters in Toronto, and the balance of whom are located in the United States, Austria, the Netherlands, Iceland and Luxembourg.
+As at December 31, 2014, Granite employed 60 people, the majority of whom are based at its headquarters in Toronto, and the balance of whom are located in Austria, the United States, The Netherlands, Iceland and Luxembourg.
 Granite is not party to any collective bargaining agreements with any of its employees.

-Business and Operations of Magna, Our Principal Tenant
+Business and Operations of Magna, Granite's Principal Tenant

-As at December 31, 2013 Magna is the tenant of 82 of Granite's 112 income-producing properties.
+As at December 31, 2014, Magna was the tenant of 73 of Granite's 103 income-producing properties.
 Magna is a diversified global automotive supplier.
 Magna designs, develops and manufactures technologically advanced automotive systems, assemblies, modules and components, and engineers and assembles complete vehicles, primarily for sale to original equipment manufacturers of cars and light trucks.
 Magna's product capabilities span a number of major automotive areas, including interior systems, seating systems, closure systems, body and chassis systems, vision systems, electronic systems, exterior systems, powertrain systems, roof systems, hybrid electric vehicles/systems and complete vehicle engineering and assembly.
-According to Magna's public disclosure, as at December 31, 2013, Magna had 316 manufacturing operations and 84 product development, engineering and sales centres, in 29 countries.
+According to Magna's public disclosure, as at December 31, 2014, Magna had 313 manufacturing operations and 84 product development, engineering and sales centres, in 28 countries.

 Magna is a public company, with its common shares listed for trading on the TSX and NYSE.
-For information on the conditions affecting the automotive industry and Magna's results of operations, we encourage you to consult Magna's public disclosure, including its most recent Management's Discussion and Analysis of Results of Operations and Financial Position and Annual Information Form.
+For information on the conditions affecting the automotive industry and Magna's results of operations, Granite encourages investors to consult Magna's public disclosure, including its most recent Management's Discussion and Analysis of Results of Operations and Financial Position and Annual Information Form.
 None of those documents or their contents, however, shall be deemed to be incorporated by reference into this Annual Information Form unless specifically otherwise noted in this Annual Information Form.